ErpNetDocs/webclient/introduction/index.md

   Other panels supply related or detailed information connected with the current record and can be displayed and organized per the needs.

 - **Home page**
-  Represents the module by several main panel, that define its structure and components (entities).
+  <br>Represents the module by several main panel, that define its structure and components (entities).
 These are Definitions, Documents and operations, Setup, Reports and Ledgers.

 - **Panels**
   Panels structure both application home pages and individual record views.
 Types include: